JetBrains/teamcity-documentation/topics/vcs-labeling.md

 ## Subversion Labeling Rules
 [//]: # (AltHead: SubversionLabelingRules)

-To label Subversion VCS roots, additional configuration – [labeling rules](subversion.md#Labeling+settings) defining the SVN repository structure – is required.
+To label Subversion VCS roots, it is required to set [labeling rules](subversion.md#Labeling+settings) defining the SVN repository structure.

-Labeling rules are specified as newline\-delimited rules in the following format:
+Labeling rules are specified as newline-delimited rules in the following format:

 ```Plain Text
 TrunkOrBranchRepositoryPath => tagDirectoryRepositoryPath

 ```

-The repository paths can be relative and absolute (starting from `/`).
+The repository paths can be relative and absolute (starting with `/`).
 Absolute paths are resolved from the SVN repository root (the topmost directory you have in your repository), relative paths are resolved from the TeamCity VCS root.

 When creating a label, the sources residing under `TrunkOrBranchRepositoryPath` will be put into the `tagDirectoryRepositoryPath/tagName` directory, where `tagName` is the name of the label as defined by the labeling pattern of the build configuration.
 If no sources match the `TrunkOrBranchRepositoryPath`, no label will be created.